What are the Steps in the Bankruptcy Process?

 However, most debtors receive an automatic discharge and this reporting is not required.

-Step 10: What are the Steps in the Bankruptcy Process?
-The final step in the bankruptcy process is to receive your discharge:
+Step 10 – The final step in the bankruptcy process is to receive your discharge:

 Once you have received your bankruptcy discharge your debts (those that were included in your bankruptcy) will be eliminated and you will have a chance to begin rebuilding your financial life.